BenShen98/VERI/README.md

 The purpose of the upper line is to display the frequency of the signal.
 Data x sampling frequency "/" sample number.
 The dvision by 1024 was implemented using reading DATA [23:10], which takes the upper 14 bits.
 As a result, the data is divided by 1024.

+#### Why mutiply by 14’h2710 and take the top 14 bit.

+Because 14’h2710 is 10000 in decimal, the pointer to ROM is clocked at 10KHz, finally the ROM had stored 1k(1024) data point of one complete sinewave.

+Let n be the number of address pointer increament, that means it will take 1024/x clock cycle to complete one full sin wave, and each clock cycle is 1/10000 seconds.
+Means the period 1024/(x*10000) second to
+To caculate the frequency of sine wave, f=1/period=x*10000/1024.
+Which is mutiply x by 10000 and left shift by 10.

 ### Analogue to Digital Converter

 Instead	 of	 using	 the	 slide	 switches	 to	 control	 the	 frequency,	 use	 the	 A-to-D	 converter	 to